DendrouLab/panpipes-tutorials/docs/deconvolution/deconvoluting_spatial_data_with_panpipes.md

 In the folder `./cell2location.output` a folder for each slide will be created containing the following outputs:
-* `MuData` containing the spatial data together with the posterior of the spatial mapping model
+* `SpatialData` containing the spatial data together with the posterior of the spatial mapping model
+  * If `export_gene_by_spot = True` a gene by spot matrix for each cell type in a layer
 * `MuData` containing the reference data together with the posterior of the reference model
 * A csv-file `Cell2Loc_inf_anver.csv` containing the estimated expression of every gene in every cell type
 * If `save_models = True`, the reference model and the spatial mapping model